aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/advanced-features/master-tagged-pdfs-java-aspose-pdf-guide/_index.md

 </dependency>
 ```

-### Gradle Installation
+## How to add paragraph to pdf – Aspose PDF Gradle dependency
-Include this in your `build.gradle` file:
+If you prefer Gradle, include the following line in your `build.gradle` file:

 ```gradle
 implementation 'com.aspose:aspose-pdf:25.3'
 ```

-### License Acquisition
+## License Acquisition
-To use Aspose.PDF beyond its trial limitations, you can obtain a temporary license or purchase a full license.
-Here's how to do it:
+To unlock all features beyond the trial limits, obtain a license:
-- **Free Trial:** Download the latest version from [Aspose PDF Java Releases](https://releases.aspose.com/pdf/java/).
+- **Free Trial:** Download from [Aspose PDF Java Releases](https://releases.aspose.com/pdf/java/).
-- **Temporary License:** Request a free temporary license via [Aspose Temporary License Page](https://purchase.aspose.com/temporary-license/).
+- **Temporary License:** Request one via the [Aspose Temporary License Page](https://purchase.aspose.com/temporary-license/).
-- **Purchase License:** Buy a full license on the [Aspose Purchase Page](https://purchase.aspose.com/buy).
+- **Full License:** Purchase on the [Aspose Purchase Page](https://purchase.aspose.com/buy).

-Once you have your license file, apply it in your Java application to unlock all features.

-## Implementation Guide
-We'll break down the implementation into three main features: setting titles and languages, adding paragraph and span elements, and nesting spans within paragraphs.
-Each section includes detailed steps with code snippets for clarity.

-### Setting Title and Language for a PDF Document
-**Overview:** This feature demonstrates how to define the title and language of a tagged PDF document, ensuring it's accessible and correctly interpreted by assistive technologies.

-#### Step-by-Step Implementation
+Apply the license file in your Java code as shown in the Aspose documentation.

+## Setting the PDF title – how to set pdf title
+A clear title helps assistive technologies announce the document correctly.

+### Step‑by‑step implementation
 1. **Initialize the Aspose.PDF Document:**
    ```java
    import com.aspose.pdf.Document;